Parsely/serpextract/README.rst

-In the event that you have a custom search engine that you'd like to track which is not currently supported by Piwik/``serpextract``, you can create your own instance of :class:`serpextract.serpextract.SearchEngineParser` and either pass it explicitly to either ``serpextract.is_serp`` or ``serpextract.extract`` or add it to the internal list of parsers.
+In the event that you have a custom search engine that you'd like to track which is not currently supported by Piwik/``serpextract``, you can create your own instance of ``serpextract.SearchEngineParser`` and either pass it explicitly to either ``serpextract.is_serp`` or ``serpextract.extract`` or add it to the internal list of parsers.